sghiassy/StateKit/README.md

 SKStateChart *stateChart = stateChart = [[SKStateChart alloc] initWithStateChart:chart];
 ```

-The above StateChart would produce a tree structure like the following
+The above state chart produces a tree:

 <img title="Quick Example Tree Structure" src="http://cloud.shaheenghiassy.com/image/3B1P131T060Y/Screen%20Shot%202015-01-24%20at%202.41.09%20PM.png" width="400" />

-The story of what happens in this particular state chart is as follows:
+Lets follow the story of what happens in this particular state chart:

-The state chart always starts with `root` as the current state.
-As we enter the `root` state, the state chart sees there is an `enterState` block in the `root` state and therefore runs the block.
-The block directs the state chart to the `loading` state and so the state chart traverses into the `loading` state.
-As we enter the `loading` state, the `enterState` block is run where we fetch data from the api and render the spinner to the view.
+On init, the state chart always starts with `root` as the current state.
+As we enter the `root` state, the state chart sees there is an `enterState` block in the `root` state and therefore runs the associated block.
+The block directs the state chart to go to the `loading` state.
+So the state chart continues traversing the tree into the `loading` state.
+As we enter the `loading` state, the `enterState` block on the `loading` state is run where we tell the application to fetch data from the api and render the spinner to the view.

 When the API responds successfully, we send the appropriate message to the state chart `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
-The state chart would lookup the appropriate message handler and run the correlating block.
+The state chart would lookup the appropriate message handler and run the message handler's block.
 In this example, the block directs the state chart to traverse to the `regularView` state.

 As the state chart traverses from the `loading` state to the `regularView` state, we can cleanly take care of alloc/deallcing objects with a high-level of precision.
-As we exit the `loading` state we clean up the loading UI and as we enter the `regularView` state we setup the appropriarte UI.
+As we exit the `loading` state we clean up the loading UI (aka remove the spinner, etc) and as we enter the `regularView` state we setup the appropriarte UI.

+This is a basic example of a state chart, but demonstrates how application flow control can be intellilgently managed by a state chart.

 ## Documentation